Why do most people go back to the same pizza place over and over?

 (Source: Microsoft)

-They are also more trusting when it comes to their voice actually being heard.
-55% of them believe most brands take feedback into consideration, as opposed to 49% of the general respondents.
+• 55% of them believe most brands take feedback into consideration, as opposed to 49% of the general respondents.

 These general numbers become even more worrying when we look at big spenders.
 Among those making over $150,000 a year, an impressive 100% had shared their bad customer experience with others!

 Lessons learned!
-For 2020, keep in mind that:
+For 2021, keep in mind that:

 Now let’s talk about proactively improving your client care!